 A long creek cleanly cuts the fairway not once, but twice.
 The first time is almost 200 yards into the fairway, the second about 125 yards in front of the green.
 This is a par 4 where you could actually be well advised to lay up twice, as threatening to your manhood as that may be.

 Not even going that route provides insurance against a big number however.
 The fairway target between creek crossings is significantly narrowed by a cluster of five to six (one's so huge it looks like a mutant) Wilson-special bunkers to the right side opposite the creek.

 "If I get a (triple-bogey) 7 on No. 14, I just pick up my ball and walk away happy," golfer Jonathan Sutterson said.
 "Any double-digit handicapper should.
 Because if you know the hole, you know it could get much worse."

 No. 14 does feature good views of the valley though and a series of neat little bridges running across its various gullies and creek crossings.
 Hey, sometimes its best to appreciate the details other than the ones on your scorecard.

 "Golfers want to play the course they've seen on TV for 30 years," Minton said.
-"Well, I tell them once they've gone through that 13-18 stretch on North, they've got a good taste of the course they've seen on TV year after year."
+"Well, I tell them once they've gone through that 13-18 stretch on Champions, they've got a good taste of the course they've seen on TV year after year."